Eligibility for import

 Please discuss treatments and tests with your government approved veterinarian in your country of export.

 How do I know if the laboratory performing the rabies antibody testing is approved by the Department of Agriculture and Water Resources?

 The Department of Agriculture and Water Resources does not approve laboratories for rabies antibody testing.
 The government veterinary service in the country of export approves the laboratory.

-The only time the department does list the laboratories approved to do the rabies antibody testing is when the cat or dog starts preparations in a non-approved country.
-In this case, the laboratory performing the initial rabies antibody testing must be either the Australian Animal Health Laboratory or an OIE Rabies Reference Laboratory
+The only time the department lists laboratories approved to do rabies antibody testing is when the cat or dog starts preparations in a non-approved country.
+In this case, the laboratory performing the initial rabies antibody testing must be either the Australian Animal Health Laboratory or an OIE Rabies Reference Laboratory.

 Why do I have to wait 180 days after the rabies antibody testing before I can import my dog or cat?

 It can take up to 180 days for an animal infected with the rabies virus to show signs of the disease.
 During this time there is no reliable way to tell if the animal has been infected.